Keats/tera/docs/content/docs/_index.md

 {% endblock content %}
 ```

-To indicate inheritance, you have use the `extends` tag as the first thing in the file followed by the name of the template you want
+To indicate inheritance, you have to use the `extends` tag as the first thing in the file followed by the name of the template you want
 to extend.
 The `{{/* super() */}}` variable call tells Tera to render the parent block there.